 The Tatuaje TAA 2012 is striking to look at with a combination of a fairly low ring gauge, almost coal black wrapper and an extreme box-press that makes the cigar look exactly like a candy bar.
 It is a bit spongy when squeezed, but looks very well rolled with a perfect triple cap and a covered foot.
 The Broadleaf wrapper has some tooth to it when you rub your finger down it and the aroma emanating from it is strong barnyard, hay, leather and black pepper.

-The Bottom Line: If you read my review of the Tatuaje TAA 2011, you might notice that the tasting notes are almost identical.
+If you read my review of the Tatuaje TAA 2011, you might notice that the tasting notes are almost identical.
 This is because the cigars are almost identical, which makes sense, considering the fact that they are the exact same blend.
 However, the two TAA releases are also a perfect example of how a change in ring gauge and a slightly different press can really increase the distinctness of a blend.
 (The other obvious variable is the tobacco vintage.)
 Compared to the 2011 version, the TAA 2012 is noticeably stronger, has more pepper on the retrohale and just has a profile whose flavors are much more well defined.
 The overall profile is dark, rich and gritty, but is still not overly complex.
-Having said that, if you love the classic Broadleaf flavors, this is going to be a cigar you will want to buy boxes of.
+Having said that, if you love the classic Broadleaf flavors, this is going to be a cigar you will want buy by the box.